gardener/gardener/docs/usage/trusted-tls-for-control-planes.md

 Therefore, Gardener operators can predefine trusted wildcard certificates under which the mentioned endpoints will be served instead.

-## Register a Trusted Wildcard Certificate
+## Register a trusted wildcard certificate

-Since control plane components are published under the ingress domain (`core.gardener.cloud/v1beta1.Seed.spec.dns.ingressDomain`), a wildcard certificate is required.
+Since control plane components are published under the ingress domain (`core.gardener.cloud/v1beta1.Seed.spec.ingress.domain`) a wildcard certificate is required.

 For example:
 - Seed ingress domain: `dev.my-seed.example.com`